r-rishabh-j/3DEgoACT/README.md

 ## 📖 Overview

 Standard imitation learning methods, such as the Action Chunking Transformer (ACT), excel at encoding human dexterity but are brittle to camera shifts.
-A small change in camera angle often leads to a complete collapse in performance (0% success) due to overfitting to fixed 2D viewpoints.

 **3DEgoACT** addresses this by introducing a hybrid architecture:

 * **Global Geometry:** Uses a PointNet encoder to process a downsampled 3D point cloud, providing a viewpoint-invariant spatial prior.

 * **Local Precision:** Retains an egocentric (Eye-in-Hand) RGB view encoded via ResNet for fine-grained manipulation capability.

 * **Efficiency:** Designed for low-cost deployment, running at ~14 actions/s on consumer hardware (e.g., MacBook M1).